-Our research focus is the development of communication.
+The Communication Development Lab is led by Professor Sotaro Kita.
+The lab's research focus is the development of communication.
 We study children from birth up to the age of 16 to explore how humans acquire the skill to communicate across their lifetime.
-Our primary focus is how children learn language and gesture.
+Our primary focus is how children learn to produce language and gesture.
 We also study adults on occasion, either to use as a comparison point or to see how the communication development continues into adulthood.

-In our typical studies, we present children with speech sounds, non-speech sounds, images and videos, and record their responses (which can include but is not limited to: looking, reaching, or pointing).
+In our typical studies, we present babies and toddlers with speech sounds, non-speech sounds, images and videos, and record their responses (which can include but is not limited to: looking, reaching, or pointing).
 We examine both what children perceive and what they produce.
 We hope that our research lays foundations for novel ways to diagnose and help children with language delay or communication difficulty in the future.

 Language Development Lab

 The Language Development lab is led by Dr Kate Messenger.
 This lab studies how and when children's first language – their mother tongue - develops.
 Specifically, we are interested in finding out how and when children learn to put words together to make sentences.
 By studying their ability to understand and say different types of sentences at different ages, we can learn more about the mysterious process of language development!

 Most of our studies are carried out with toddlers and pre-schoolers (2–5 year olds), the age at which children start putting words together and rapidly build ever more complex and fascinating sentences.
 At the moment we do two types of study to look at this: looking-while-listening and sentence repetition.
 See the website to find out more about the lab members and about the studies they are running.